Sumit189/LearnTube-AI/README.md

 **Popup UI** (`popup.html`, `popup.js`)
 - Provides controls for enabling/disabling features
 - Shows model status and allows downloading AI models if not available
-- Displays user statistics (videos watched, quizzes taken, average score)
+- Displays user statistics (videos watched, quizzes taken, average score) and lets you share progress for the current video or overall history
-- Allows clearing cache to regenerate quizzes for a video
+- Offers cache management tools to refresh quizzes for the current video or wipe all cached data
+- Includes theme selection and other preferences that sync with the in-video experience

 ### Key Implementation Details